turbot/steampipe-plugin-aws/docs/tables/aws_cloudfront_distribution.md

 # Table: aws_cloudfront_distribution

-AWS Systems CloudFront is a web service that speeds up distribution of your static and dynamic web content, such as .html, .css, .js, and image files, to your users.
+AWS CloudFront is a web service that speeds up distribution of your static and dynamic web content, such as .html, .css, .js, and image files, to your users.

 ## Examples